agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Example-sub**:

-For Pizzas delivered at 6 o' clock today
+For Pizzas delivered at 6 o' clock today,

 | pizza number | Willing to pay (WTP)_ | delta in WTP | Comment                |
 |--------------|-----------------------|--------------|------------------------|